DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2023-09-30-multiple_regression_vs_stepwise_regression.md

 - Scientific research
 - Bash
 - Python
-- bash
+- Bash
-- python
+- Python
 title: 'Multiple Regression vs. Stepwise Regression: Building the Best Predictive Models'
 ---

 Predictive modeling is at the heart of modern data analysis, helping researchers and analysts forecast outcomes based on a variety of input variables.
 Two widely used methods for creating predictive models are **multiple regression** and **stepwise regression**.
 While both approaches aim to uncover relationships between independent (predictor) variables and a dependent (outcome) variable, they differ significantly in their methodology, assumptions, and use cases.